DarkRewar/BaseTool/README.md

 - Click the plus button-dropdown on the top-left of the window ;
 - Select `Add package from git URL` ;
 - Paste this URL : `https://github.com/DarkRewar/BaseTool.git`
+- Or if you want to test the preview : `https://github.com/DarkRewar/BaseTool.git#develop`

 # Documentation